danvelkov/Chromviewer-With-Vcf/README.md

     Histocompatibility-related - 7, Other - 255, ex. <-g 0,3,4>

+The script will install automaticly [bcftools](https://samtools.github.io/bcftools/) and [r-base](https://www.r-project.org/) if they're missing.
 There are sample vcf files in the data folder for test purposes

 ---